linux156/starter-academic/content/QPROJECT.md

 <br>

-**There are two 2-year postdoctoral positions open in my project right now.** The deadlines to apply are 16th December and 16th January, with expected start dates 15th January and 1st October 2026, respectively.
-The start dates are flexible.
-For more information see [call 1](https://www.impan.pl/images/Konkursy/2025_Rok_rozstrzygniecia/Konkurs-postdoc1_ERC_Dabrowski_ang.pdf) and [call 2](https://www.impan.pl/images/Konkursy/2025_Rok_rozstrzygniecia/Konkurs-postdoc2_ERC_Dabrowski_ang.pdf).
+**There is a 2-year postdoctoral positions open in my project right now.** The deadline to apply is 16th January, with expected start date 1st October 2026.
+The start date is flexible.
+For more information see [the call](https://www.impan.pl/images/Konkursy/2025_Rok_rozstrzygniecia/Konkurs-postdoc2_ERC_Dabrowski_ang.pdf).
 Informal enquiries by [e-mail](mailto:ddabrowski@impan.pl) are also welcome!

 <br>